GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 This is only the result of the comparison against the reference 'Drama', to be complete I need to compare them with other references.
 After having tried all the different genres as reference I can tell you that those results are very robust.
 When I tried sequentially to use all the genres as references I see that it's always the same three that outperform almost all the other genres and the same three that underperform.
 This means that the results are very robust and we maybe have found this the key to grasp human preferences.

 However, to be fully complete, I need to ensure that I'm really looking at the influence of the movie genre on the success of the movie and not the influence of other confounders.
-To avoid the influence of the confounders it's convenient to do some pair matching
+To avoid the influence of the confounders it's convenient to do some pair matching, the matching algorithm used outputs a dataset balanced between the two genres we are investing in which movies share similar languages and countries of origin.
+By doing so, we correct for the influence of those two parameters.
+<iframe src="img/html/hugo_Influence_movie_genre.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>

+For Computer Animation movies and Drama we can see that the result holds, Computer Animation is significantly better (with a p-value inferior to 0.005) than Drama.
+However, it's not the case for all of them.
+If I can also ensure that Glamorized Spy Film is better than Drama I cannot say anything about the others, indeed, for them, the p-value associated with the linear regression coefficient in the pair matching is higher than 0.005.

 -------------------------